 Leave your pet home when you go to crowded summer events like concerts, fairs and fireworks.
 Loud noises and crowds, combined with heat and humidity, can be stressful and dangerous to your pet.

 Don’t let your dog ride with its head sticking out of the car window.
 Flying debris or low-hanging branches can result in injury.
-Keep you pet in the car security with a pet seatbelt instead.
+Keep you pet safe in the car with a seat belt or car strap attached to a harness.
 Never let your pet to ride in the back bed of a truck.
 If you have to stop or swerve abruptly, or are involved in an accident, your pet could end up in the roadway and be hurt.
 It’s a good idea to add a sunshade to your car windows.
 Bring along fresh water, a bowl, and a tarp or tent, so you can create a shady spot when you stop off for a rest.
 Keep a spray bottle filled with water to cool your pet down, if necessary.

 Never leave your pet in a parked vehicle for any amount of time.
 Don’t mistakenly think that a cracked window is going to keep a vehicle cool in the summertime heat and intense sunlight.
 Remember, it only takes 15 minutes of excessive heat to cause brain and organ damage.
 If you see an animal in a vehicle parked in front of a business or restaurant in the summer, alert the manager.
 Call the police or animal control officer if the animal’s owner doesn’t come back in a reasonably short amount of time.
 Time is important because, for example, if the temperature is just 29 degrees Celsius outside, the inside of a car can rise to a temperature of between 49 and 54 degrees in just minutes, even if you open the windows slightly.